Brunswick Dog Bite Attorney

 If that’s an intimidating thought, don’t worry.
 You can pass the responsibility along to me, attorney Brad McLelland.
-Call my Brunswick office and I’ll handle all the details for you.
+Call my Brunswick office at The Law Office of Brad S. McLelland, PC. and I’ll handle all the details for you.
 You won’t have to get involved or interact with the insurance company or homeowner at all.
-My office will do it.
+My office can do it.
 My experience as a former insurance defense lawyer coupled with my decades of legal experience means I know exactly how to handle your case to pursue the best results possible.

 Just because the dog hasn’t bitten anybody before doesn’t automatically mean that you don’t have a personal injury claim.
 For instance, if the dog owner violated the local leash law and the dog was running free, the dog’s owner or handler may be liable for your injuries.
 If the dog owner doesn’t have insurance coverage, it may still be possible to go after the dog owner’s assets.
 However, if you call one of the big firms you see on TV, they’ll likely drop your case the moment they discover the dog owner doesn’t have insurance.
 I won’t treat you like that.
 It’s my job to explore all possible avenues for recovering the compensation you deserve.
 All you have to do is contact me.

 My goal is to conduct an immediate investigation so nothing is missed.
-I will look into the incident and examine police and animal control records to determine if the dog in question has bitten anyone previously.
-I also need to get started with pictures of the vicious animal, obtaining its rabies vaccination records and getting photographs of your injuries.
+I can look into the incident and examine police and animal control records to determine if the dog in question has bitten anyone previously.
+I also need to get started with pictures of the vicious animal, obtaining its rabies vaccination records, and getting photographs of your injuries.

 If you or someone you love has been bitten by a dog, schedule a meeting with me.
 I handle cases for those in Brunswick and across Southeast Georgia.
 I offer a free consultation at my office on Cypress Hill Road two doors down from Grandy’s in Brunswick, at your home or at the hospital.